 Here is the biggest bugaboo concerning Fast, Free and Easy Public Wi-Fi.
 By definition, this is an open and unsecured network.
 Sure, we can put on the client isolation feature to help keep client devices from hacking each other.
 But that is a weak answer.
 The Wi-Fi packets are freely floating in the air, easy for people to sniff and analyze.

 We all know an Open network is just that, open and publicly accessible.
 There are checklist and tips on how to keep oneself safe when on a public hotspot.

-First solution would be to use a personal VPN – but not everyone is willing to pay for that as an answer to this problem.
-So most just trust their SSL sites to not be hacked and go on their merry way.
+The most logical solution at hand would be to use a personal VPN–but not everyone will pay for that as an answer to this problem.
+So most just trust their SSL sites and go on their merry way.

 So perhaps the best solution for the security issue is end-user awareness and training to keep them safe as possible.
 As for enterprises, they can enforce a VPN-only access in to their online corporate assets.